Quick Guide to Fixing Computer Hardware

 You could have either a faulty disc on your hands, or a bad optical disk drive.
 You can tell which simply by inserting another disc into the drive.
 If it reads, you know your first disc is bad.
 If the drive can't read any discs at all, you know the drive is bad (see the next section for solutions).

-If you have a bad disc, you can often fix it simply by carefully wiping fingerprints or other pollution off the disc.
+Clean or Fix the Disc: If you have a bad disc, you can often fix it simply by carefully wiping fingerprints or other pollution off the disc.
 Wipe the disc with a proper cloth like you would use for cleaning your computer display screen.
 Don't use paper towels or toilet paper as these may scratch the disc.

-Inspect the disc carefully to see if scratches prevent it from being read.
+Inspect the disc carefully at different angles under a bright light.
+(You want to look at the side without the label, as this is the side the computer reads.)
+Look to see if scratches prevent the disc from being read.
 You can eliminate these scratches, or at least reduce them to within tolerance of the reading capability of your optical disc reader.
-With a stream of warm water, rub toothpaste very lightly on the scratches.
-Rub from the center of the disc towards the outside.

 Yes, I said toothpaste.
 It is a mild abrasive, meaning that rubbing it on the optical disk can reduce the depth of scratches.